 Another strategy that is gaining popularity, especially among bloggers, is to run contests where your viewers have to like you, join your channel or post a comment below your video.
 Many will likely opt out after the match, but a large group of new subscribers will give your videos a significant boost in the rankings.

 One of the best ways to improve your channel and increase the interactivity of your videos is to use Cards.
 Cards are interactive parts that you can add to your video.
 There are 6 different types, depending on what you want to promote: channel, link, poll, video or playlist, and donations.

 End screens can also be of great help if you want to send viewers to one of your other videos or if you are in need of extra viewing time.
 Add end screens to the last 5-20 seconds of your video and promote a playlist / video or other channel, encourage viewers to subscribe and link to other websites.

 Since 85% of Facebook videos are watched without sound, adding subtitles has become a necessity.
 In addition, it is an excellent opportunity to make your videos understandable to viewers with hearing impairments or people who speak a different language.
 Therefore, consider adding subtitles to your videos.

-While keyword research, metadata optimization, and improving viewer retention are all hugely important, if your video is nowhere to see, they are of little use.
+While keyword research, metadata optimisation, and improving viewer retention are all hugely important, if your video is nowhere to be seen, they are of little use.
 So here are some tips to promote your videos and get extra views.